Skip to main content

 Known Limitations

-- Stock option and equity award values use grant-date fair value (Black-Scholes or similar), not realized value.
+• The reported total uses grant-date fair value for equity (the SEC’s required Summary Compensation Table convention), not realized value.
 Actual payouts may be significantly higher or lower.

-- We cover publicly traded companies that file with the SEC.
-Private companies, partnerships, and foreign private issuers are not included.
+• We cover publicly traded companies that file a DEF 14A with the SEC and for which we have a real disclosed CEO total.
+Companies without a disclosed total, private companies, partnerships, and foreign private issuers are not included.

 How to Cite This Data

-If you use data from CEOPay, please cite:
+If you use data from CEOPayWatch, please cite:

 Underlying data is sourced from SEC EDGAR proxy filings (DEF 14A) and is in the public domain.